orbs-network/orbs-network-go/Metrics.md

 # Orbs Network Metrics Overview

-This overview provides a list of Orbs network node metrics that we deem significant because they provide valuable insight into node and virtual chain status.
+This overview provides a list of Orbs network node metrics that we deem significant because they provide valuable insights into node and virtual chain status.
-We expect the Orbs community to develop multiple monitoring tools for the nodes, that can serve validators, guardians, and app developers.

-Therefore, we have to highlight some metrics that might help with this task.
+We expect and encourage the Orbs community to develop multiple monitoring tools for the nodes, that can serve Validators, Guardians, and app developers.
+The following metrics might help with this task.

 Our goal is to recommend metrics for 4 types of monitoring:
 1. Single node monitoring - mostly relevant for Validators to monitor their own node